infinity-keys/ik-landing/packages/react-lens-share-button/README.md

-# react-lens-share-button
+# 🌿 react-lens-share-button

----

 A customizable, React button component for sharing to [Lens](https://www.lens.xyz/).
-It creates a url that opens a post preview window in Lenster
+It creates a url that opens a new post preview window in Lenster.

 ## Table of contents